keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace/index.md

         caption="Alert manager"
         width="700px">}}

-Depending on your monitoring solution, the proper Keptn service (i.e., either the `prometheus-service` or the `dynatrace-service`) will receive the sent alert and translate it into a Keptn CloudEvent.
+After receiving the problem notification, the `dynatrace-service` will translate it into a Keptn CloudEvent.
 This event will eventually be received by the remediation service that will look for a remediation action specified for this type of problem and, if found, execute it.

 In this tutorial, the number of pods will be increased to remediate the issue of the response time increase.